 that the male gynecologists who have sexually abused some of their

 patients were wonderful doctors.

-you will not let a male doctor or nurse touch any parts of your
+decision that you will not let a male doctor or nurse touch any

-or a friend present for your procedure.
-Check out Why
+a family member or a friend present for your procedure.
+Check out

-best if you could have someone not employed by the hospital present
+it would be best if you could have someone not employed by the hospital

-with you at least most of the time especially when you are asleep
+present with you at least most of the time especially when you are

 urinary catheterizations are done.
 If you must be catheterized,